DAY 21:

 The City of Oaxaca, © Google Maps

 When we finally arrived, it was already quite late in the afternoon.
 We’d booked a room through Expedia.Mx, the Mexican version of Expedia, and it’s a good thing we did, because the city was jam-packed, gearing up for their own very impressive Dia de los Muertos celebration, just two days away.
 Visitors were pouring in from all over, filling up every hotel, every bar, and every restaurant in a 30 mile radius.
-At just $52 for the night (at that time, back in 2015), the Casona Oaxaca was a bargain, and considering the fact that we booked it blind, at the last minute, during the week of a major national holiday?
+At just $52 for the night (at that time, back in 2015), the Cantera Real was a bargain, and considering the fact that we booked it blind, at the last minute, during the week of a major national holiday?
 It was far nicer than we had any right to expect.
-Located in a lovely old colonial building with a courtyard, and an easy walk to the main plaza.
+Located in an old colonial building with an interior courtyard, and an easy walk to the city’s main attractions.
 Our only regret?
 That we couldn’t stay longer!

-This year, in 2024, that same hotel will set you back $98 per night for a double, almost twice what we paid in 2015.
-I don’t know if it would still be the same good deal today, but at that time, Expedia.Mx found us some excellent bargains, at rates that were actually cheaper than we could have gotten, walking in off the street and bargaining directly with the hotel.
+I don’t know if it would still be the same good deal today, but at that time (2015), Expedia.Mx found us some excellent bargains, at rates that were actually cheaper than we could have gotten, walking in off the street and bargaining directly with the hotel.
 I’ve never been a big fan of booking services like Expedia.
 I always felt they increased costs by adding an extra layer to the booking process, charging extra fees to the traveler, while siphoning profit from hotels that are frequently operating on the narrowest of margins.
 My experience with Expedia.Mx changed my attitude, at least conditionally.
 The Mexican version of the service presented options that we never would have found on our own, and it helped the hotels by filling rooms that might otherwise have gone unsold.
 Of greatest interest to us were the independent properties that were not on the main drag, which tended to be not only cheaper, but far more interesting than the Marriotts and the Holiday Inns and the other business class chain hotels from the U.S. and Europe.

 Oaxaca City